 Dark Streaks or Stains in the Ceiling or Walls

-Even if everything looks ok from the roof’s surface or in the attic, there may still be water damage somewhere in the roof.
+Even if everything looks ok from the roof’s surface or in the attic, there may still be water damage somewhere on the roof.
 One way to tell is to look at the ceiling and walls in every room of your house.
-If you notice brownish or black stains, it’s a sign that water is still getting your house.
+If you notice brownish or black stains, it’s a sign that water is still getting into your house.
 Consequently, the roof is damaged.

 When water leaks through the roof, it can flow anywhere in your house.
 Constant dripping can push the water from the walls and ceiling down to the base of the house.
 If you notice several stains throughout the house, that means the roof is seriously damaged and needs to be replaced.
 You should contact a roofing contractor in Florida as soon as possible.

 Heavily Damaged Components in the Roof